Dog-Shelter-App/dog-shelter-app/readme.md

 ---------

 ### Stretch Goals
-- [x] Users have full CRUD functionality
+- [x] Users have full CRUD (Create, Read, Update, Delete) functionality
 - [x] Users can followup when they CLAIM a dog
-- [x] Users can QUERY animals
+- [x] Users can filter animals
+- [x]
+- [ ] AWS S3 Boto3 Image storage

 ## KEY FEATURES
 -Three User Types: 'Not Set', 'Owner', 'Shelter'
--A record of delete animals can be exported into a CSV
+-A record of delete animals can be exported into a CSV -A function to add 100 dogs to the database including AI sentence generation -Notifications when dogs are found
+-Secure authentication
+-Multi-part form entry for simple usability

 --------
 ## Developer Notes